Femicide: Tendency in serial killings

-Female infanticide
+Female infanticide and geronticide

 Female infanticide is the killing of female infants.
 It is found all over the world regardless of a country's sophistication.
 A common misconception is that it is only related to abortions, but it also includes "girl-child murders".
 Female infanticide plays an important role in the imbalance of gender populations.
 In countries where female infanticide is practiced, the male populations is higher than the female population.

+Similarly, female geronticide refers to the killing of elderly females, and "this may be because they are elderly or because they are women, or for both reasons."
+One challenge of characterizing female geronticide is defining age; in other words, who can be considered an elder.
+This changes according to culture which itself is a critical factor within research.